lymslive/StartVim/readme.md

 https://github.com/SpaceVim/SpaceVim

-If you want to try to use SpaceVim as along with vimrc of yourself, you can first "uninstall" SapceVim, but SpaceVim not really removed, it still stayed in `~/.SpaceVim`, and `~/.SpaceVim.d` if you have create it.
+If you want to try to use SpaceVim as along with vimrc of yourself, you can first "uninstall" SapceVim, but SpaceVim is not really removed, it still stayed in `~/.SpaceVim`, and `~/.SpaceVim.d` if you have create it.
 Then create a simple bash script call `spvim` in `~/bin` as following:
 ```bash